 - Preheat your oven to 400F degrees.
 Move oven rack to center.
 Pat chicken thighs dry with paper towel and season all over with salt and black pepper.

 - Heat olive oil in a cast iron skillet (10-inch) over medium heat.
 Place the chicken thighs skin-side down and sear until the skin is golden and crispy.
-It’s about 5 minutes (they will not be cooked through at this point).
+It takes about 5 minutes to cook them through at this point.

 - Flip your chicken over once the skin is crispy.
 If your chicken thighs releases a lot of fat, dispose it using a spoon.

 - Place butter in the same skillet.
-When the butter is melted, add minced garlic.
+When the butter melts, add minced garlic.
 Stir the garlic around the pan for 30 seconds.

 - Place the whole skillet in the oven and bake for 30 mins for until chicken gets the internal temperature at 165°F.